SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 Each doctor can only see a single patient per day, but sometimes there is a shortage of doctors, so waiting patients are sent to other hospitals.

-Every third day the hospital makes calculations and if the number of unserviced patients is greater than the number of the accepted ones, one more doctor is appointed to the hospital.
+In the beginning of every third day the hospital makes calculations and if the number of unserviced patients is greater than the number of the accepted ones, one more doctor is appointed to the hospital.

 The appointment of a new doctor occurs before the intake of patients for that day.